-unremitted unclaimed and abandoned property on their books.
-These examinations are usually 16 performed on a contingency fee basis where the firms performing the examinations receive an agreed percentage of between 10% and 15% of the monies recovered in the process of examining the books and records of the companies under examination.
-17 -It

-Auditing holders for unremitted unclaimed property is big business.
+1 2 which has grown up alongside the growth of receipts from unclaimed property laws.
+This group 3 is composed of private firms organized to examine the records of holders to find unreported 4 5 6 7 8 9 10 11 12 13 unclaimed property.
+Depending on the decisions made by the Uniform Law Commission with respect to these proposed revisions, these firms stand to gain or lose millions of dollars in fees paid to them by administrators for services in connection with examinations of records of holders believed to have unremitted unclaimed and abandoned property on their books.
+These examinations are usually performed on a contingency fee basis where the firms performing the examinations receive an agreed percentage of between 10% and 15% of the monies recovered in the process of examining the books and records of the companies under examination.
+16 It is big business.
 Recently, in the course of a review of its practices by officials in Delaware, it was revealed that one private company had been awarded substantially all of the private examinations performed on behalf of the Delaware Escheator, and had been paid over \$200 million in contingent fees over a period of 10 years.
-It also came to light that an official responsible for awarding these contracts had recently retired from state service and joined the company as an employee.

-It also came to light that an official responsible for awarding these contracts had retired from state service to join the company as an employee.
-Contingent fee examinations have recently come under scrutiny in North Carolina with the result that legislation which was enacted banningbans, as a general practice, the use of contingent fee examiners, other than in examinations of life insurance companies, on the basis that the "fee may impair an auditor's independence, or the perception of the auditor's independence by the public."
+17 It also came to light that an official responsible for awarding these contracts had retired from state service to join the company as an employee.
+Contingent fee examinations have recently come under scrutiny in North Carolina with the result that legislation was enacted banning, as a general practice, the use of contingent fee examiners, other than in examinations of life insurance companies, on the basis that the "fee may impair an auditor's independence, or the perception of the auditor's independence by the public."
 N.C.
 Gen. Stat.
 Section 116B-8.

-NAUPA representatives have said to the Drafting Committee that they Administrators do not have sufficient resources to hire examiners, and the continued use of contingent fee examiners is necessary essential to enable the ability of most states to examine holders and enforce compliance with their unclaimed property laws.
+NAUPA representatives have said to the Drafting Committee that they do not have sufficient resources and the use of contingent fee examiners is necessary to enable most states to examine holders and enforce compliance with their unclaimed property laws.

+The second group with a significant stake in the outcome of this effort is an industry

-The third group with an economic interest at stake is the cadre of professionals who have developed the expertise needed to service the needs of businesses who as putative holders of unclaimed property are the targets of subject to unclaimed property examinations.
+The third group with an economic interest at stake is the cadre of professionals who have developed the expertise needed to service the needs of businesses who as putative holders of unclaimed property are the targets of unclaimed property examinations.
 The two organizations whose members have been most affected and who have been most involved in the drafting process are the Unclaimed Property Professionals Organization (UPPO) and the Business section of the ABA; both of which have advanced substantial arguments and documentation in support of their constituents' interests.

-The fourth group is composed of various industries and industry groups20 whose members as holders and putative holders will be substantially impacted, for good or ill, by the revised act.
-These groups have This group, as a Holders' Coalition, has participated in the drafting process through their representatives.
-Their insight into the problems the current acts cause or contribute to, and their suggestions of how the act can be improved have been very
+The fourth group is composed of various industries and industry groups 18 whose members will be substantially impacted, for good or ill, by the revised act.
+These groups have participated in the drafting process through their representatives.
+Their insight into the problems the current acts cause or contribute to, and their suggestions of how the act can be improved have been very helpful to the Drafting Committee.